s-Mendybayev/XAI-network-anomaly-deteciton/README.md

-Use XAI.jpynb to apply various AI explanation techniques
+Use XAI.ipynb to apply various AI explanation techniques